Admi335/raven-bot-gui/README.md

 npm install discord.js ffmpeg fluent-ffmpeg @discordjs/opus ytdl-core --save
 ```

-5. Delete all the files except for the node_modules directory
+5. Delete all the files except for the node_modules directory (You can enter "rm *.json" in either Linux or macOS terminal, howerer it's better to enter "rm -v *.json" in the Linux terminal and "rm -i *.json" in the macOS terminal.)

 ```
 // Linux
 rm -v *.json

 // macOS
-rm *.json
+rm -i *.json

 // Windows
 del *.json
 ```

-6. Put this project's files in the folder
+6. Clone or unzip this project's files in the folder

 ```
 // If you have git installed